reaperhulk/cryptography-pkcs11/README.rst

 If you want to test this with SoftHSM you'll also need ``SOFTHSM2_CONF``.

-Then, if all is well you can import the backend and hash a thing.
+Then, if all is well you can import the backend and use hashing, HMAC, some limited ciphers, and RSA functions from `cryptography`_.

 .. code-block:: pycon